MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 Note some important things:
 - Like all available tools, the CCF does only provide an estimation
 - It's accuracy will increase if you give it access to an [electricity maps](https://www.electricitymaps.com) account.
-While the CCF is free and open source, electricity maps is a paid service
+While the CCF is free and open source, electricity maps is a paid service.
+It offers a free trial, but this does not offer the necessary api endpoints for the CCF
 - You need to give it at least "Reader" level access to you Azure subscription.
 - It has some limitations to its granularity.
-It will measure the energy usage of you whole k8s cluster, not pod by pod TODO check if there really isn't a way to do this
+It will measure the energy usage of you whole k8s cluster, not pod by pod TODO TRi check if there really isn't a way to do this

 So why the CCF?
 In short, it is easy to set up, gives you not only a good CO2eq estimation, but also your electricity usage and estimated cost, and works with all 3 big cloud providers.